gibson-amandag/quiz_generation/docs/d2l_export_to_paper.md

 ## Tips
 - Use the preview to check the quiz before exporting.
 - The answer key table updates based on the selected version/letter.
-- You may add your own screenshots to a documentation folder if desired.